-PPJV: Net earnings are included in income available for distribution in SaskCentral's dividend.
+PPJV: PPJV's earnings/losses are included in SaskCentral's net earnings.

-Co-operators Group Limited: Patronage dividends based on credit union usage are paid to SaskCentral and are included in income available for distribution in SaskCentral's dividend.
+Co-operators Group Limited: Patronage dividends based on credit union usage are paid to SaskCentral and are included in SaskCentral's net earnings.
 Preferred Class B Series A shares pay 5.0% and are received annually.
-The member loyalty payment is received annually and can fluctuate significantly, based on the earnings of Co-operators.
+The member loyalty payment is received annually and can fluctuate significantly, based on the earnings of Co-operators Group.

 Concentra Bank: Net earnings or losses are retained by SaskCentral through an equity position and are not distributed to credit unions.
-Concentra's cash dividend is flowed through to credit unions when received.
+Concentra's cash dividend is flowed through to credit unions as determined by the SaskCentral Board of Directors.